 The glass ceiling is a transparent barrier that keeps women from rising above a certain level in organizations.
-Its reality is that in the United States, it has been rare to find women in positions above middle management.
+In the United States, it has been rare to find women in positions above middle management.
 Although growth in opportunities for women to attain executive positions has recently stagnated, the situation is improving for women in the boardroom.